Almandin (horse): Racing career

 In his first two seasons, Almandin was trained in Europe by Wilhelm Giedt and then Jean-Pierre Carvalho and raced in France and Germany.
 On 1 June 2014 he recorded his biggest victory in Europe when he won the Group Two Grosser Preis der Badischen Unternehmen over 2000 metres, beating Protectionist by three quarters of a length.
-He then had a lengthy spell due to an issue with a tendon.
+He then had a lengthy spell due to a tendon injury.

 In 2016, Almandin began racing in Australia, in the colours of Lloyd Williams and trained by Robert Hickmott.
 Williams syndicated the gelding with music promoter Michael Gudinski, Sydney businessman and thoroughbred owner John Ingham, Quiksilver founder Alan Green, Rip Curl co-founder Brian Singer and construction industry figures Vin Sammartino and Phil Mehrten.

 In his first Australian run, over 1600 metres in June 2016, Almandin finished sixth; he then recorded two further unplaced finishes.
 On 24 September 2016, he won the Listed Harry White Classic over 2400 metres at Caulfield Racecourse beating his stablemate Assign by two lengths.
 Eight days later, he was moved up in class and distance for the Group 3 Bart Cummings over 2500 metres at Flemington.
 Ridden as in his previous start by Damien Oliver he started favourite and won by one and a half lengths from Zanteca.

 On 1 November 2016, Almandin started at odds of around 10/1 for the Melbourne Cup at Flemington.
 Ridden by Kerrin McEvoy, he engaged in a stirring duel with the Irish challenger Heartbreak City for most of the straight, before taking the lead and winning in the final strides.

+In 2019, Almandin was retired to the Living Legends property.